Showing posts with label terroir. Show all posts

 The Fête du Fin Gras du Mézenc

-The first weekend of June is the Fête du Fin Gras du Mézenc AOP, the feast of the Fin Gras du Mézenc AOC.
-Then during the fete, the villages grow from a few hundred inhabitants to 4,000 and more.
-All the visitors will have come to watch parades of the cattle along with sales of other farm-made products that include local cheeses, conserves, honey, and more.
-Then, of course, the festive dinners based on the Fin Gras du Mézenc AOC are the main attractions.
-The villages in the départements of Ardèche and Haute-Loire alternately divide the responsibilities for the fete.
+The first weekend of June is the Fête du Fin Gras du Mézenc AOP, the feast of the Fin Gras du Mézenc AOP.
+During the fête, each of the villages around the area grew from a few hundred inhabitants to 4,000 and more.
+All visitors will come to watch parades of cattle, along with sales of other farm-made products, including local cheeses, conserves, honey, and more.

 Farmer with a young bull he is bringing to the fete.